FieldTurf

-FieldTurf is a brand of artificial turf playing surface.
+FieldTurf is a Canadian brand of artificial turf playing surface.
 It is manufactured and installed by FieldTurf Tarkett, a division of French company Tarkett.
 FieldTurf is headquartered in Montreal, Quebec, Canada, and its primary manufacturing facility is located in Calhoun, Georgia, United States.
 With a design intended to more accurately replicate real grass, the new product rapidly gained popularity in the late 1990s.

 History

 Jean Prévost bought the patent of the FieldTurf product in 1988, and originally named his Montreal-based company SynTenni Co., a name which would eventually be dropped in favour of FieldTurf Inc. In 1995, John Gilman, a former Canadian Football League player and coach, joined FieldTurf as CEO.

 In 1997, FieldTurf made its first major installation for a professional team, at the training facility for the English Premiership's Middlesbrough F.C.
 As of 2012, FieldTurf has installed over 7000 athletic fields.

 In 2005, French flooring manufacturer and minority shareholder Tarkett increased its share in FieldTurf, which led to the integration of the two companies.
 FieldTurf is a part of the Tarkett Sports division of the holding company Tarkett SA.

 In May 2010, FieldTurf acquired the American company EasyTurf of San Diego, California, as a way to gain entry into the rapidly growing residential and commercial synthetic grass markets in the United States.